2b-t/LB-t/doc/Docker.md

 Author: [Tobit Flatscher](https://github.com/2b-t)

 ## 2. Run from Docker

-This code is shipped with a [Docker](https://www.docker.com/) that allows the software to be run without having to install all the dependencies.
+This code is shipped with a **[Docker](https://www.docker.com/) that allows the software to be run without having to install all the dependencies**.
 For this one has to [set-up Docker](https://docs.docker.com/get-docker/) (select your operating system and follow the steps) as well as [Docker Compose](https://docs.docker.com/compose/install/) ideally with `$ sudo pip3 install docker-compose`.

 Then browse the `docker` folder containing all the different Docker files, open a console and start the docker with